 - i.
 Chair: The duties of the Chair of the Board shall be: - 1.
 To regularly preside at Board meetings; - 2.
 To call special or emergency meetings as required or to change the time of a regular meeting; - 3.
-Serve as a liaison between the Board and the President; - To organize, concurrent with consultation with the President, annual board training to ensure members of the Board are properly oriented to their roles, responsibilities, and relationship to the College and communities represented; - 5.
+Serve as a liaison between the Board and the President; - 4.
+To organize, concurrent with consultation with the President, annual board training to ensure members of the Board are properly oriented to their roles, responsibilities, and relationship to the College and communities represented; - 5.
 To perform such other duties as may be prescribed by law or by action of the Board; and - 6.
-Sign documents and contracts as required or needed. - ii.
+Sign documents and contracts as required or needed, including designating the Secretary or another trustee to sign in the absence of the Chair. - ii.
 Secretary: The duties of the Secretary of the Board shall be: - 1.
 To preside over Board meetings in the absence of the Chair; - 2.
 To perform such other duties of the Chair as necessary in the absence of the Chair; - 3.
 Sign officially approved minutes and other legal documents; and - 4.
 To perform such other duties as the Board may prescribe. - b.
 Chief Executive to the Board: The President shall serve as Chief Executive to the Board.
 A Board Recorder shall be appointed for clerical assistance.
 The duties of the President, as Chief Executive, shall be: - i.
 To provide adequate notice to Board members and the public of all meetings; - ii.
 To call all regular meetings;